It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 They go by different names.
 Some of these names include fake ladybugs, Chinese beetles, false ladybugs, colored ladybugs, Asian ladybird beetles, and Japanese ladybugs.

-At certain times of the year, these beetles become a problem for homeowners, invading their houses in large numbers.
-And when they do, they often let out an awful odor and stain surfaces with their yellowish-orange body fluids.
+At certain times of the year, these beetles become a problem for some homeowners, invading their houses in large numbers.
+When disturbed, they often let out an awful odor and stain surfaces with yellowish secretions.

 How to Get Rid of Asian Lady Beetles Naturally

-If you see beetles that fit the description of Asian lady beetles, it’s time to dig for some home remedies and natural methods to get them out of your house or from the outdoors.
+Below are some home remedies and natural methods to get Asian lady beetles out of your house or from the outdoors.

 1. Vacuuming